2018 Chhattisgarh Legislative Assembly election

 The 2018 Chhattisgarh Legislative Assembly election was held to elect members to the Legislative Assembly of the Indian State of Chhattisgarh.
-The election was held in two phases for a total of 90 seats; the first for 18 seats in South Chhattisgarh was held on 12 November 2018, and the second for the remaining 72 were held on 20 November.
+The election was held in two phases for a total of 90 seats; the first for 18 seats in South Chhattisgarh on 12 November 2018, and the second for the remaining 72 on 20 November.

 The INC got a landslide victory winning 68 seats against the ruling BJP's 15 seats, and consequently formed the government after 15 years as opposition party.
 Incumbent Chief Minister Raman Singh resigned on 11 December, the day of counting and declaration of result, taking the responsibility for the defeat in the elections.
 Elected to the Assembly from Patan, INC leader Bhupesh Baghel took office on 17 December as the third Chief Minister of the State.

 Background

 The tenure of Chhattisgarh Legislative Assembly ends on 5 January 2019.

 Schedule

 The Election Commission of India announced the election dates on 6 October 2018.
 It said the election would take place in two phases: phase one on 12 November in the left-wing extremism-affected areas that encompassed eighteen constituencies, and on 20 November in the remaining constituencies.
-The Commission also announced that the Model Code of Conduct came into effect with the said announcement and that the results would be declared on 11 December.
+The commission also announced that the Model Code of Conduct came into effect with the said announcement and that the results would be declared on 11 December.